Gregory Anthony Perdicaris: Early life

 Gregores Antones Perdicaris was born in Naousa, a city in the present Imathia regional unit of Macedonia, Greece.
 He was son of Antones Perdicaris a doctor and politician.
 The Perdicaris family is an aristocratic Greek family with centuries-old origins in Crete, Corfu and Monemvasia.
 The Patriarch Licinius, the personal doctor to the Ottoman Sultan, was named a Count by the Republic of Venice for his services, and was beheaded by the Ottomans for the same reason in 1715.
 Gregory Perdicaris was about 12 years old when he fled the Massacre of Naousa in 1822.
 Perdicaris and his father fled into the mountains.
 His two brothers-in-law were killed.
 His mother, two brothers, and four sisters were taken by the Ottomans and sold into slavery.
 He eventually fled to Izmir without his father.
 Afterward, he made his way to Jerusalem where he met Pliny Fisk.
 Fisk helped secure his passage to the United States.
 He was brought to America on the ship Romulus on July 7, 1826.
 On his way to the United States, he was told his family's freedom was purchased.
 He was sixteen and traveled with Nicolus Prassas and Nicolus Vlassopoulo, none of whom spoke English.

 In the later part of the 1820s he learned English and taught at Mount Pleasant Classical Institute.
 While he was at Mount Pleasant he wrote Suffering Greece; the essay was published in local newspapers.
 It was an outcry to the people of the United States about war-torn Greece.
 While Perdicaris was at Mount Pleasant he taught with Petros Mengous author of the book Narrative of a Greek Soldier in 1830.
-Their students included John C. Zachos, Christophoros Plato Castanes, Alexandros Georgios Paspates, Constantine Fundulakes, and Christopher Evangeles.
+Their students included John C. Zachos, Christophorus Plato Castanis, Alexandros Georgios Paspates, Constantine Fundulakes, and Christopher Evangeles.